fernando-napier/BlazorMapbox/README.md

-# Blazor Mapbox
+# Fennorad Mapbox

 ## Introduction
-This is a Blazor library that wraps the [Mapbox GL JS](https://www.mapbox.com/mapbox-gljs) library.
-Mapbox GL JS is a JavaScript library for vector maps on the Web.
-Its performance, real-time styling, and interactivity features set the bar for anyone building fast, immersive maps on the web.
+This is a library that forks [BlazorMapbox](https://github.com/johnsonea2/BlazorMapbox) with some enhancements.
+This adds [Directions](https://github.com/mapbox/mapbox-gl-directions) and geolocation components to the library.

 ## Getting Started
 ### Prerequisites & Installation
 ---
+- Your application needs to target .NET 6.
 - A Mapbox access token is required to view the map.
 You can acquire one at https://account.mapbox.com/access-tokens/.
-- Your application needs to target .NET 5.

 ### Usage
 ---